Concept Title: Equity

 An explanation of the items stated above are provided below:

-- Operating income: income of company after total operating expenses are deducted from gross profit.
+• Operating income: income of company after we deduct total operating expenses from gross profit.

-- Income before taxes: Operating income inclusive of interest and other income on which taxes have not been charged
+• Income before taxes: Operating income inclusive of interest and other income on which the taxes have not been charged

-- Provision for taxes: Amount of income that will be paid to taxes.
+• Provision for taxes: Amount of income that the firm pays as taxes.

-- Minority interest: the amount to be paid to the ownership interest that controls less than 50 percent of the company’s stock.
+• Minority interest: the amount payable to the ownership interest that controls less than 50 percent of the company’s stock.

-- Net income: income after paying off minority interest.
-Actual earning of the company after all expenses is deducted.
+• Net income: income after paying off minority interest.
+Actual earnings of the company after deduction of all expenses.

 Test Problem

-1) After dividing part of the profits between the investors, the remainder was reinvested into Plucky, Inc. What is the term used for this?
+1) After dividing part of the profits between the investors, the firm reinvests the remainder into Plucky, Inc. What is the term for this reinvestment?

 2) Sama invests $1000 of her cash in her business for hand-painted silk ties.
 She also contributes her car, market value $10000 to the business.
 In addition, she takes a loan of $2000.
 What is her equity?